UK regulator fines Nigerian bank $815,000 over money-laundering controls

-Aug 9 Britain's financial services regulator said on Friday it had fined the UK subsidiary of Nigeria's Guaranty Trust Bank 525,000 pounds ($815,000) for failing to have adequate controls to prevent money laundering.
+Britain's financial services regulator said on Friday it had fined the UK subsidiary of Nigeria's Guaranty Trust Bank (GUARANT.LG) (GUARq.L) 525,000 pounds ($815,000) for failing to have adequate controls to prevent money laundering.

 The Financial Conduct Authority (FCA) said that between May 2008 and July 2010, GT Bank UK had failed to assess potential money-laundering risks, screen customers against sanction lists, establish the purpose of the accounts being opened in their London branch or review the activity of "high risk" accounts.